zhendrikse/tdd/tdd-katas/manhattan-distance/manhattan-distance-python/README.md

 <details>
    <summary>Optional: suggestion for a possible implementation</summary>

-- Start writing a scenario for a point on a line, i.e. in one dimension, so it only needs one coordinate:
+- Start writing a scenario for a point on a line, i.e., in one dimension, so it only needs one coordinate:
    1. Let's specify first that the distance to itself is zero.

      a.
 Let's first write the scenario: